smartdevicelink/sdl_evolution/proposals/NNNN-test-scripts-common-modules-refactoring.md

 ## Introduction

-ATF Test Scripts use a lot of commonly used functions.
-Such as:
+[ATF test scripts](https://github.com/smartdevicelink/sdl_atf_test_scripts/) use a lot of functions in commonly used modules, like:

   - data accessors: file, database
   - functions for tables: print, copy